Wrike Alternatives: Comparing the Top Competitors in Project Management

 Planning

 Success doesn’t happen overnight, you have to plan for it.
-Rodeo’s planner makes it easy to plan your projects as efficiently and effectively as possible.
+Rodeo Drive’s planner makes it easy to plan your projects as efficiently and effectively as possible.
 Divide all your projects into tasks and activities using the planner, while also adding the relevant deadlines.

-This will create a project plan and timeline that can be tracked by using different viewing options.
-Assign all the project tasks to team members according to their availability, and add important information or documents where necessary too.
+This will create a project plan that can be tracked in timeline view.
+Assign all the project tasks to team members according to their availability, ensuring you never pile too many tasks on one person's plate.

-While the project is running, teams and managers will always have a detailed overview of the progress thanks to real-time updates.
+While the project is running, teams and managers will always have a detailed overview of their progress thanks to real-time updates.

 Time tracking

 Nobody really likes to track their time, but if you make it as simple as possible, there is nothing to it.
-In Rodeo, there are different ways to let team members track their time in order to eliminate obstacles.
+In Rodeo Drive, there are different ways to let team members track their time in order to eliminate obstacles.

 You can simply set the timer once you start a task, which allows you to pause it when you want to go out for a coffee and start it again until you clock out for the day.
 But if you find working with a timer to be distracting, you can simply record the hours you've worked later using our timecard function.